torolocos/react-rtc/README.md

 ### Publish

-To publish react-rtc package, run one of the following commands:
+To publish all packges, run the following command:

 ```shell
 npm run release
 ```

+> Optional you can provide desired version `major`, `minor` or `patch` or `preRelease` flag with `alpha`, `beta` or `rc`.
+See: https://github.com/release-it/release-it/blob/master/docs/pre-releases.md